Power and Glory of God Through Music Concert Series

 Presents the 2020 concert:

 5:30PM, Saturday Evening, February 22, 2020

 First Methodist Church of Orlando.

 142 E Jackson St, Orlando, FL 32801

 About the Program

 The music program that is to be presented on February 22 is part 3 in the second chapter of the "Power and Glory of God Through Music" concert series.
-In 2018, this new chapter began with the concert "Christ Our Song" and concludes here with "Worthy is the Lamb!"
+In 2019, this chapter continued with the concert "Christ Our Song" and concludes here with "Worthy is the Lamb!"
 The final part of this chapter focuses on the Savior of the world; the Son of God who came down to give His life to save us.
 Worthy is the Lamb!
-Together with several other churches in the area, we are bringing to our audience a grand program of sacred, uplifting, and awe-inspiring music featuring a combined mass choir, orchestra, hand bells, and organ.
+Together with several other churches in the area, we are bringing to our audience a grand program of sacred, uplifting, and awe-inspiring music featuring a combined mass choir, orchestra, and organ.

 We are constantly bombarded with news of bad things happening; on the local level, on the national level, on the global level.
 Music offers a break from that.
 Specifically, this music program exists for two reasons: to return a musical offering to the Lord, and to provide a brief respite from the constant bombardment of bad things in the world around us.

 It may be noticed that there are no holidays near the program date.
 This is by design.
 The goal is to provide a musical oasis, no matter how brief, without the emotional ties to a holiday or event.
 The program is altruistic in nature; it exists because music and musical opportunities are good as well as fun.

 Parking in the seven-floor Seaside parking garage will be free of charge from 3PM - 7:30PM on the night of the concert.
 Be sure to leave by 7:30PM, as the gates to the garage will lock at that time!
 Monday through Saturday, on-street parking is metered and enforced by the City of Orlando.